EvazMacwan/eagerminds-bookmarks-app/README.md

 It also missed an **open redirect** in the login flow — `next=//evil.com` passed the `startsWith("/")` check and could send users off-site after a real login.
 I asked the agent to explain the risk, approved a fix using an allowlisted `safeRedirectPath()` helper, and verified `/login?next=//evil.com` now lands safely on `/dashboard`.

+Also, During development, the AI-generated implementation used the older middleware.ts convention.
+When testing the application, Next.js reported that this convention had been deprecated and recommended using proxy.ts.
+I investigated the issue, asked the AI agent to explain the warning, applied the required changes, and verified that the application ran correctly afterward.
 ## One thing I'd improve with more time

 Add **automated tests** for the security-critical paths — especially RLS policies (user A cannot read user B's private bookmarks) and the redirect allowlist — so regressions are caught in CI before deploy, not manually in the browser.